reTHINK-project/scenario-service-implementation/nodejs_rethink_module_lwm2m/rethink-lwm2m/README.md

 ###HTTP-interface
 The HTTP-interface supports 'POST'.
 At this stage you can query information about a specific room or a specific device.
 In the future it could be extended to implement observe-functionality.
-Light-control will be added soon.

 Example with CURL:
 ```bash